oclworkshop/ocl2020/Hugo/content/cfp.md

 - Comparison, evaluation and integration of modeling languages
 - Correlation between modeling languages and modeling tasks

+We particularly encourage submissions describing:
+1. Applications and industrial case studies of textual modeling, with a focus on both strengths and shortcomings.
-We particularly encourage submissions describing applications and case studies of textual modeling as well as test suites and benchmark collections for evaluating textual modeling tools.
+2. Test suites and benchmark collections for evaluating textual modeling tools.
+3. Evolution and perspectives of textual modeling languages, such as its compatibility and integration with other languages.

 ## Submissions